April 16, 1919 – Merce Cunningham

 As a teenager, Cunningham studied tap and ballroom with a local teacher.
 He performed in school recitals, and even went with his teacher on what he described as “a short and intoxicating vaudeville tour” the year before he graduated from high school, an experience that turned him into a trouper, which he remained throughout his career.

 Cunningham met Cage at Seattle’s Cornish College Of The Arts.
-Other famous Dance alumni include Graham and Mark Morris; plus, actor Brendan Fraser (class of 1990), winner of the fifth season of RuPaul’s Drag Race Jinkx Monsoon (class of 2010), and Academy Award-winning actor Beatrice Straight (class of 1934).
+Other famous Dance alumni include Graham and Mark Morris, actor Brendan Fraser (class of 1990), winner of the fifth season of RuPaul’s Drag Race Jinkx Monsoon (class of 2010), and Academy Award-winning actor Beatrice Straight (class of 1934).

 Cunningham and Cage met in 1937, when Cage took a job as a dance accompanist while taking classes at Cornish.
 During the Seattle years, Cage and Cunningham organized an all-percussion band, collected unusual instruments and explored the Pacific Northwest.

-After the couple moved to NYC, Cunningham was discovered by Graham.
+After the couple moved to New York City, Cunningham was discovered by Graham.
 His first solo concert, in 1944, was in collaboration with Cage.
 Cage and Cunningham’s artistic and romantic partnership would last 54 years, until Cage left this world in 1992.
 Together and apart, the couple changed the relationship of music to dance.

 Artist Robert Rauschenberg worked as the company’s stage manager, and collaborations with other major American artists: Richard Serra, Jasper Johns, Andy Warhol, and Sol LeWitt continued into the new century.
 As late as 2007, Cunningham and Rauschenberg continued to premiere new pieces.